lkylych/assets-from-spf/README.md

 # assets-from-spf

-- A Python script to parse netblocks &amp; domain names from SPF(Sender Policy Framework) DNS record
+- A Python script designed to parse netblocks &amp; domain names from SPF(Sender Policy Framework) DNS record
-- For every parsed asset, the script will also find and print Autonomous System Number(ASN) details
+- For every parsed asset, the script will find and print Autonomous System Number(ASN) details
 - For now, the output is printed in JSON format only

 ## Demo